sandetechsolutions/bhslogin.co.zm/README.md

 ---

 <p align="center">
- By His Stripes Medical Centre  © | Sande Tech Solutions 2025 — Registered under the Patents and Companies Registration Agency (PACRA).
+ By His Stripes Medical Centre  ©2025 | Sande Tech Solutions Registered under the Patents and Companies Registration Agency (PACRA).
   All documents, designs, icons, code, and related materials are legally protected.
-  Unauthorized copying, redistribution, or modification in any form is strictly prohibited.
+  Unauthorized copying, redistribution, or modification in any form is strictly prohibited Law.
 </p>